teambit/docs/docs/tutorials/bit-vue-tutorial.md

 updated src/components/productList.vue
 ```

-Bit is performing a git merge, so the code from the updated component is now be merged into your code.
+Bit performs a git merge.
+The code from the updated component is now merged into your code.

-Run the application again, to see it is working properly with the updated component:
+Run the application again to see it is working properly with the updated component:

 ```bash
 npm run serve
 ```

-That is it.
+That's it.
 A change was moved between the two projects.
 Your application is running with an updated component.

 Happy coding!